afonzeca/arun/README.md

     }
 ```

-Thanks to the following code inside the "create" method, every time the bosun is called with "-l", a line into the log
+Thanks to the following code inside the "create" method, every time the Arun is called with "-l", a line into the log
 is written with its parameters:

 ```php